 The Best Dog Breeds For You And Your Family – From A Veterinarian’s Perspective

-I get a lot of emails from people whose opinions about dogs differ from mine.
+I get a lot of emails from people whose opinions on dog breeds are different from mine.
 The breeders of “rare” exotic and strange-looking dogs.
-Those that favor dogs with show champion pedigrees.
-Pet owners inclined to purchase breeds seen in popular movies or owned by media stars.
-But I am a veterinarian and all my articles are designed to be sure that you have a healthy, well adjusted pet that will be a joy to you and your family for many years to come.
-I want your next pet to be healthy and for you to be happy.
-So my outlook is not the same as that of breeders, kennel clubs or those that suggest you choose a pet based on its stylishness, trendiness or cuteness.
-I want you to choose a dog that is genetically likely to have good health, good temperament and longevity, a dog breeds that is right for you and your family.
-These suggestions should help in choosing the right dog for you and your family
+Those that favor dogs with long show champion pedigrees.
+Pet owners inclined to purchase dogs of the moment, the breeds seen in popular movies or owned by media stars.
+But as a veterinarian, I see my job as assisting you in having a healthy, well-adjusted pet.
+A dog whose potential lifespan is long and happy.
+One that will be a joy to you and your family for many years to come.
+One that will not generate endless veterinary bills.
+I want both you and your next dog family member to be healthy and happy.
+That is why my outlook is not the same as that of breeders, kennel clubs, the AVMA or those that suggest you choose a pet based on its stylishness, trendiness or cuteness.
+I want you to choose a dog that is genetically likely to have good genes, good health and a good temperament – even if that means that my cash register rings less frequently.

-Their good health and temperament exists because breeders of hunting dogs are not sentimental – they only breed dogs with working dog attributes they want.
-Fortunately Labs and other water dogs strongly imprint these positive traits when bred to another race of dog.
-So many of the dogs you see at animal shelter share Labrador or golden retriever attributes.
+Good health and temperament exist in hunting and working breeds because their foundation breeders were not sentimental – they only breed dogs with the attributes they desired.
+Fortunately, Labs and other water dogs strongly imprint these positive traits when bred to another race of dog.
+So many of the dogs you see at animal shelters share those Labrador or golden retriever attributes.

 If the breeder will not let you spend time (alone) with both parents, do not purchase that puppy.
 When selecting a puppy or adult dog, spend your time observing the animal – not listening to a breeder or shelter worker’s sales pitch.
 I suggest you never ever purchase a dog (or any animal) through a third party such as a pet shop.
 A conscientious breeder will be more than willing to introduce you to the puppy’s parents.
 All puppies look cute, but they will grow into adults whose temperament and health are quite like their parents.